Art of Fighting 3: The Path of the Warrior

-Art of Fighting 3: The Path of the Warrior, known in Japan as is a 1996 arcade fighting game developed and published by SNK for the Neo Geo MVS system board.
-It is the third Art of Fighting game.
+Art of Fighting 3: The Path of the Warrior (Note: Known in Japan as ART OF FIGHTING: Ryūko no Ken Gaiden, (ART OF FIGHTING 龍虎の拳 外伝, Art of Fighting: Dragon & Tiger Fist Gaiden)) is a 1996 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
+It is the third installment in the Art of Fighting series, following 1994's Art of Fighting 2.
 It features a new cast of characters with the exception of Ryo Sakazaki and Robert Garcia.
-Yuri Sakazaki is seen in the game, but only as a side character in Ryo and Robert's story mode.
-It was first released in Arcade on 12 March 1996 and was ported to the Neo Geo AES and Neo Geo CD.
+The game was ported to the Neo Geo AES and Neo Geo CD.

 Like its predecessors, the game was produced by Hiroshi Matsumoto and Takashi Nishiyama.
-It is often noted as having some of the best sprite-work SNK has produced, as the company worked for the first time in motion capture to give the game better visuals in a 3D-like style visual.
-While the gameplay remains faithful, there is a big focus on juggle moves that cannot be defended as well as Desperation Moves that can automatically defeat the enemy.
-The game was released to mixed responses for improved visuals and improved mechanics but was criticized for its small cast and balance issues.
+It is often noted as having some of the best sprite work SNK has produced, as the company worked for the first time in motion capture to give the game a more three-dimensional style.
+While the gameplay remains faithful, there is a big focus on juggle moves that cannot be defended, as well as Desperation Moves that can automatically defeat the enemy.
+The game was released to mixed reviews, with praise for its improved visuals and mechanics and criticism for its small cast and balance issues.

-Premise
+An updated re-release, The Path of the Warrior: Art of Fighting 3 R, which adds both King and Yuri Sakazaki is currently in development for Windows.

+Plot

-The story switches focus from the Sakazakis family composed of Ryo and his accompany sister Yuri to their best Robert Garcia who has been a supporting character in previous games.
+The story switches focus from the Sakazakis to their other main character Robert Garcia.
 Robert disappears to search for an old childhood friend, Freia Lawrence, and he tracks her to Glasshill Valley, Mexico.
-Freia is wanted by the game's main antagonist, Tom Wyler, to complete a powerful elixir that was created by his and Freia's fathers.
+Freia is wanted by the game's main antagonist, Tom Wyler, to complete a powerful elixir originally developed by their fathers.
 The drug affects users granting them supernatural strength.
-In Robert's case he is aware of Freia's issues and wishes to save her and Wyler on her own, becoming a foe for Ryo and other characters for taking the responsibility on his own.
-Meanwhile, other characters like Kasumi Todoh have different goals like defeating Ryo to avenge her missing father Ryuhaku Todoh as revealed in their own routes.
+In Robert's case he is aware of this and wishes to save her and Wyler by himself, raising contention towards Ryo and others concerned for taking on this task alone.
+Meanwhile, other characters like Kasumi Todoh have different goals like defeating Ryo Sakazaki to avenge her missing father Ryuhaku.